Elon, North Carolina

 Repentance which is only a change of mind is NOT biblical repentance.
+It begins with a change of mind but it is demonstrated by actions.
+It is translated into actions.
+It is proven by works.
 Repentance without works is dead, just as faith without works is dead.
 Biblical repentance is not just intellectual or mental.
 God is interested in far more than a change of mind.
 He wants a change of heart and a change of life.

 4) Repentance is a work

 Many reject the notion of repentance because they see it as man-made efforts of self-righteousness that are done to gain merit before God.
 The Bible clearly teaches that we are not saved by works.
 Repentance is not a work because it is a GIFT.
 The ability to repent is a gift from God.
 It is called a a gift of God in many passages (Acts 5:30-31; 11:18; II Timothy 2:25).